How to Quiet ATV Exhaust Noise – Your 12 Best Options

 5. Build a DIY Extra Muffler

 If you want to keep your costs down and don’t care too much about the aesthetics of your system, consider building a DIY extra muffler made from a car muffler.
-It installs behind the stock system, just like the muffler silencers that are specifically made for ATVs.
+It installs behind the stock system, just like the muffler silencers made explicitly for ATVs.

-Car mufflers are cheap and usually have a good dampening effect.
+Car mufflers are cheap and usually have an excellent dampening effect.
 Your best option would be to buy a small-size model that fits your bike.
 You will also need a couple of 90-degree bends of the exhaust pipe in the correct diameter and some flat steel to make a mounting bracket.

 You will also need a welder or a lot of clamps to connect the different parts.